joshcho/sound_symbolism/README.md

 YouTube/Reddit

 # Ideas
-Detecting personality traits of a person by their writing [Personality Detection through DL](https://link.springer.com/article/10.1007/s10462-019-09770-z)
+- Detecting personality traits of a person by their writing [Personality Detection through DL](https://link.springer.com/article/10.1007/s10462-019-09770-z)
+- Phonestheme-based RNN (This is genuinely novel)
+  - Create phonestheme embedddings (e.g. [word2vec](https://jalammar.github.io/illustrated-word2vec/), [phonestheme discovery](https://www.aclweb.org/anthology/W18-1206/)).
+My hypothesis is that this will work much better than phoneme embeddings.
+We may only train on subsets of language that are likely to be sound symbolic, like *names*.
+  - Predict things based on phonestheme embeddings using RNN on channel names, etc.
+  - This is similar to learning embeddings for OOV (out-of-vocabulary) words like in [fasttext](https://datascience.stackexchange.com/questions/54806/word-embedding-of-a-new-word-which-was-not-in-training)

 # Notes from OH
 1. In an imbalanced dataset, properly weight the smaller dataset (as in ps1)